rm2thaddeus/video-timeline-analyzer/docs/ARCHITECTURE.md

 - **Alignment Logic:** All pipeline outputs are parsed and aligned into the DataFrame, with explicit logic for handling overlaps and variable segmentations.
 - **Extensibility:** New analysis modules and metadata fields can be added as needed.
 - **Efficiency:** Parallelization and caching for large-scale video processing.
-- **Resilience:** Fallbacks for critical steps; robust error handling.
+- **Resilience:** Robust error handling.

 > **Note on GPU Stack Compatibility:**
-> The pipeline uses both TensorFlow (scene detection) and PyTorch (Whisper, embeddings).
-> - On native Windows, GPU support requires TensorFlow 2.10.0, CUDA 11.2, cuDNN 8.1, and a compatible PyTorch (e.g., 1.12.1+cu112).
-> - For the latest features and easier setup, WSL2 + Ubuntu is recommended for full GPU acceleration across all modules.
+> The pipeline is Windows-native and uses PyTorch for all deep learning modules (scene detection, Whisper, embeddings).
+No TensorFlow, PySceneDetect, or WSL2/Linux is required.
+Hardware-agnostic model loading ensures automatic use of GPU if available, else CPU.

 ---